UK Value Investor

 In 2017 the portfolio managed to complete the first of those doublings when it breezed past £100,000 for the first time.

-Here’s a Blue Peter-style “millionometer” showing that the portfolio is now about a quarter of the way towards it’s million pound goal:
+Here’s a Blue Peter-style “millionometer” showing that the portfolio is now about a quarter of the way towards its million pound goal:

 Reaching the million pound goal could take a very long time…